MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

 We also notice that the 8 processors are always called in the same order, but the values written to `X0` are permuted after each read.

-We now have a pretty good idea of what is going on in this program, and yet we haven't looked at any piece of assembly code !
+We now have a pretty good idea of what is going on in this program, and yet we haven't looked at any piece of assembly code!
 It seems that the program takes our 8 numbers, and does some obsure processing on them using 8 ARM emulated codes.
 But we don't know how the result is verified, so we'll have to get our hands dirty in order to find it.

 ## Cutter and GDB

 We'll first use `Cutter` (a front-end for `radare2`, the version on my computer dates back to before the fork with `iaito`) to statically disassemble the program.
 We notice two interesting functions :
 - one address `0x000010f0`, that seems to be the `main`function.
 It contains a loop ran 8 times where `uc_open` and `uc_mem_map` are called.
 Then another loop ran 8 times where `scanf` is called, and we can see that just before the call, `rdi` is set, through `r13`, to the address of the string "%lu", which confirms that the expected inputs are integers (long and unsigned, to be more precise).
 Then a great loop ran `31` times and containing 3 smaller loop, each ran 8 times, for `uc_reg_write`, a function at address `0x00001410` and `uc_reg_read`.
-And finally, at address `0x000012b2`, a check on `rbp` that leads to victory if `rbp` is null: we found it !
+And finally, at address `0x000012b2`, a check on `rbp` that leads to victory if `rbp` is null: we found it!

 ![victory instruction](VictoryInstruction.png)